Frequently Asked Questions

 A: First time freshman at Fresno State.
 Major in one of the following majors: biology, biochemistry, chemistry, computer science, earth and environmental sciences, geology, mathematics, natural sciences, physics, psychology.

 Q: How much does the program cost?

 A: The program university believes your first year is important and priceless, so it won't cost you a dime.

 Q: Can I join this program if I am not a CSM major?

 A: Unfortunately, no. Our program is designed to specifically support CSM majors and to be a part of our program when you are not of the correct major could actually be detrimental.

 Q: How do I join the CSM BOND program?

 Q: Do I have to attend the Summer Experience?

 A: Yes.
 The Summer Experience is a required component of the CSM BOND program and failure to attend can forfeit your position in the program.
-This year the Summer Experience will be from August 16th to 17th or 20th to 21st.
+This year the Summer Experience will be from August 15th to 16th or 19th to 20th.
 Additional information about the Summer Experience will be sent out to your Fresno State email as we get closer to the date.
-If you have concerns about attending the Summer Experience or possible time conflicts, please email the Advising and Resources Center Director, Jaime Arvizu, firstname.lastname@example.org.
+If you have concerns about attending the Summer Experience or possible time conflicts, please email the Advising and Resources Center Director, Jaime Arvizu, email@example.com.